Testing Generalizability in Causal Inference: COPULA BACKGROUND

 \section{COPULA BACKGROUND}

-Copulas present a powerful tool to model joint dependencies independent of the univariate margins.
-This aligns well with the requirements of the Frugal Parameterisation, where dependencies need to be varied without altering specified margins (the most critical being the specified causal effect).
-Understanding the constraints and limitations of copula models ensures that causal models remain accurate and consistent with the intended parameterisation.
+Copulas provide a powerful tool to model joint dependencies, independent of the univariate margins.
+This aligns well with the requirements of the frugal parameterization, where dependencies need to be varied without altering specified margins (the most critical being the specified causal effect).
+Understanding the constraints and limitations of copula models ensures that causal models remain accurate and consistent with the intended parameterization.